raven-dev-ops/Executive_Assistant_AI_SaaS/dashboard/DASHBOARD.md

 - **Emergency Jobs**
   - Uses `/v1/owner/service-mix` and appointment lists to highlight emergency appointments.

+- **90-Day Calendar (Tags)**
+  - Uses `/v1/owner/calendar/90d` to render a compact 90-day calendar heatmap of upcoming work with per-day tags:
+    - `routine` vs `emergency` jobs.
+    - `maintenance` work inferred from service types (e.g. tune-ups, inspections).
+    - `service` as a generic tag for all scheduled work.
+    - `new_client` for the first appointment per customer.
+  - Clicking any day opens a modal summarizing, for that date:
+    - Total jobs, new customers, and estimated value (total and average).
+    - Counts by tag and by service type.
+  - The modal offers a "Download PDF" button that calls `/v1/owner/calendar/report.pdf?day=YYYY-MM-DD` to export a simple daily schedule report.

 - **Recent Conversations / QA Queue / Callback Queue**
   - Use `/v1/owner/conversations/review`, `/v1/owner/callbacks`, and related CRM endpoints to:
     - Show recent/flagged conversations by channel (phone, web, SMS).